eddmann/eddmann.github.io/_posts/2021/2021-02-18-advent-of-code-2015-day-23-opening-the-turing-lock.md

   });
 ```

-In doing this we have guaranteed at a runtime and type-level that the parsed input is of the given types.
+In doing this, we have guaranteed at a runtime and type level that the parsed input is of the given types.
-With the instruction now available we can go about implementing the _computer_ itself.
+With the instruction now available, we can go about implementing the _computer_ itself.

 ```typescript
 const execute = (